Signer architecture

 * **Threshold signing.** Every Curator Safe transaction requires at least two signatures.
 A single compromised signer cannot execute a transaction alone.

 * **Bounded automation.** The worst-case outcome of an automation key compromise is reallocation between pre-approved markets, within existing caps.
 Funds cannot be withdrawn to an external address or moved to a non-approved market.
+This bound is enforced by the Roles Modifier at execution time, not by the agent's own logic, so it holds even against a fully compromised signer.

 * **Monitoring.** Hypernative and internal monitors flag abnormal transactions in real time, including queued timelocked actions.